expressjs/expressjs.com/4x/en/api/router-route.md

 .all(function(req, res, next) {
   // runs for all HTTP verbs first
-  // think of it as route specific middleware! console.log('CALLED FOR ANY VERB BEFORE THE SPECIFIC VERB ROUTE');
+  // think of it as route specific middleware! next();
-  next();
 })
 .get(function(req, res, next) {